-Welcome to the nutritional vitamin d content in 5 different types of blueberries, ranging from 0 to 0 IU per 100g.
-The basic amount from the general description of blueberries is Blueberries, raw which in 100g contains 0 IU of vitamin d.
+Welcome to the nutritional vitamin d content in 5 different types of blueberries, ranging from 0 IU to 0 IU per 100g.
+The basic type of blueberries is Blueberries, raw which in 100g contains 0 IU of vitamin d.

-The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
+The amount of protein, fat and carbs from this food described above is measured in grams per 100g and grams in a typical serving size (in this case 1 cup or 148 g), although it is also useful to give the number of calories from protein, fat and carbohydrate which are the most important macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 3.7 (kcal).The number of calories from Fat is 4.1 (kcal).The total calories from carbohydrate is 77.2 (kcal).

-This list of 5 types of blueberries, is brought to you by www.dietandfitnesstoday.com and ranges from Blueberries, canned, heavy syrup, solids and liquids through to Blueberries, raw where all food items are ranked by the content or amount per 100g.
+This list of 5 types of blueberries, is brought to you by www.dietandfitnesstoday.com and ranges from Blueberries, frozen, unsweetened through to Blueberries, canned, heavy syrup, solids and liquids where all food items are ranked by the content or amount per 100g.
 The nutritional vitamin d content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much vitamin d in blueberries.

 The list below gives the total vitamin d content in the 5 items from the general description 'blueberries' each of which show the vitamin d amount as well as Calories, Protein, Fat and Carbohydrate.
 The top 5 food items are shown in the graph below, to give a quick and easy dietary comparison for the different items, where each item is listed at the bottom of the page with a nutritional summary.

-Median AmountThe median value of Vitamin D is found in Blueberries, frozen, sweetened which in 100g contains 0 IU of Vitamin D. For this serving the amount of Calories is 85 kcal, the amount of Protein is 0.4 g, the amount of Fat is 0.13 g and the amount of Carbohydrate is 21.95 g.
+Median AmountThe median value of Vitamin D is found in Blueberries, canned, light syrup, drained which in 100g contains 0 IU of Vitamin D. For this serving the amount of Calories is 88 kcal, the amount of Protein is 1.04 g, the amount of Fat is 0.4 g and the amount of Carbohydrate is 22.66 g.

 Highest vitamin d Content per 100g

 The difference between the highest and lowest values gives a vitamin d range of 0 IU per 100g.
-The range for the other nutrients are as follows; 31 kcal for Calories, 0.09 g for Protein, 0 g for Fat, 7.57 g for Carbohydrate.
+The range for the other nutrients are as follows; 37 kcal for Calories, 0.23 g for Protein, 0.31 g for Fat, 0 g for Carbohydrate.

 Highest Amount of vitamin d per Serving